Skip to main content

 - s: Disk size in GB (needs to be an integer and greater than 1GB)

-As you can see the only required parameter is the name of the machine, the rest is optional, and other than the location of the ISO image, all the other parameters have defaults: CPU: 2, RAM: 4096MB and HDD-SIZE: 20GB.
+The only required parameter is the machine name.
+Everything else is optional, and other than the ISO location, all parameters have defaults: CPU: 2, RAM: 4096MB, HDD-SIZE: 20GB.

 while getopts n:c:i:r:s: option